Timfts/blog/src/content/posts/en/a-digital-garden.md

 It won't be exactly a blog, nor will it be focused on technology, but rather a mix of technical and human learnings, what they call a "digital garden".
 Recently, while looking for references for this project, I came across the concept of digital gardens, and I thought it was something really interesting and somehow aligned with what I had in mind.

-One of the references was this post in [Rach Smith's wonderful digital garden](https://rachsmith.com/my-blog-is-dead/), which led me to other references on the subject.
+One of the references was this post from [Rach Smith's wonderful digital garden](https://rachsmith.com/my-blog-is-dead/), which led me to other references on the subject.

 Basically, in a digital garden, we treat each post as a living thing, like a plant we may or may not water.
-The posts don't need to be perfectly crafted, with a begining, middle and end, they just are... something.
+The posts don't need to be perfectly crafted, with a beginning, middle and end. they just are... something.

 Nothing stops me from starting a post about a new experiment, and only updating it months later, when that experiment unfolds (or simply letting it die.
 Just having started, is already something good).